konnov/protocols-made-fun/_posts/2024-09-28-tla-and-not-tla.md

  1. prestonph asked about [Opinions on Quint][].

 These three posts made me think about the TLA<sup>+</sup>-related work I have been doing since 2016.
-There was also a bunch of discussions on [Hacker News][], but those seem to have saturated to saying that there are also Lean, Coq, and dependent types.
+There were numerous discussions on [Hacker News][], but those seem to have saturated to saying that there are also Lean, Coq, and dependent types.
 With this blogpost, I would like to summarize my experience with [TLA<sup>+</sup>][TLA+], [TLC][TLA+ Tools], [Apalache][], and [Quint][].
-I share these learnings to spark new ideas about improving the tooling for TLA<sup>+</sup>.
+I share these learnings in the hope to spark new ideas about improving the tooling for TLA<sup>+</sup>.

 **Disclaimer:**  All opinions are of my own.
 I resigned from Informal Systems on December 31, 2023 and have not been receiving any funding from them since then.